TingChiehLin/top-movies/README.md

 ## Top Movies App

-Top Movies App includes a list of top 100 movies and users are able to save movie into their favorite list
+Top Movies App includes a list of top 100 movies, where you can search and save movies as favorite.

 ![top_movies_preview](./public//top_movies_preview.png)